openmelody/mt-plugin-configassistant/README.md

 does not.
 Also note that this path is different from where you often install static content, in `mt-static/plugins/`.

+Developers may have reason to reinstall the static content; this can be done by running `./tools/static-copy`.

 ### Plugin-Specific Static Template Tags

 Two template tags are created for your plugin or theme, to help you type less